-At both scales, across all clay treatments the permeability generally increased with increased porosity (Table 3).
+At both scales, across all clay treatments permeability generally increased with increased porosity (Table 3).
 At the core scale this followed a positive power-law relationship with the exponent varying significantly between treatments (Table 4, Fig. S2a).
 The rate of increase in permeability with respect to porosity increased significantly from fallow to arable to grassland, i.e. there is a substantive effect of the extent of plant presence upon this relationship and the intrinsic ability of the soils to conduct water.

 At the aggregate scale, the permeability of the fallow and arable treatments was not significantly different despite the difference in porosity (Table 3).
 However, under both these treatments, the pore size distribution was similar for the smaller pores (< 9.26 m) and in greater proportion than grassland (Fig. 2b).
 Here, the increased proportion of smaller pores appears to reduce the permeability.
-Surprisingly, the differences in grassland and arable treatments in permeability (Table 3) were not matched by differences in pore connectivity (Fig. 2e) suggesting pore size distribution is a more important characteristic in this context, which is congruent with the observation of Blackwell et al. (1990).
+Surprisingly, the differences in grassland and arable treatments in permeability (Table 3) were not matched by differences in pore connectivity (Fig. 2e) suggesting pore size distribution is a more important characteristic in this context, which is consistent with observation of Blackwell et al. (1990).
 This observation is complementary from other studies showing that the permeability differed depending on macro-porosity (Cercioglu et al., 2018) and pore-connectivity at the macroscale (Ball, 1981).

-Effect on management types on sandy soil
+Effect of management on sandy soil

-For sandy soil, there was similarity in the pore structures derived from the grassland (i.e. perennial plants) and arable manure (i.e. arable with organic inputs); and with the fallow and arable N3 (i.e. with inorganic inputs).
-This observation is supported by another experiment studying C sequestration over 70 years in this particular soil which revealed that the addition of organic manure was as efficient in C sequestration as growing 3 years’ grass and clover in a rotation of 5 year arable (Johnston et al., 2017).
-At the core scale, the systems involving perennial plants and annual plants with organic inputs (manure) reduced the porosity of the pore system, the surface density and increased the diversity of pore sizes with regards to the absence of plants and annual plants with inorganic inputs.
-This reduction in porosity under the influences of growing root systems in sandy soil was also observed by Helliwell et al., (2017) for the rhizosphere soil generated by a tomato plant.
-The soil structure characteristics associated with the arable with organic inputs was similar to the grassland treatment, which could mean that the addition of organic C helped support the arable soil structure.
-Moreover, the organic inputs decreased the porosity of the soil, which could decrease the runoff of water and nutrients.
+For sandy soil, there was similarity in the pore structures derived from the grassland (i.e. perennial plants) and arable manure (i.e. annual plants with organic inputs); and with the fallow and arable N3 (i.e. annual plants with inorganic inputs).
+This observation is supported by another experiment studying C sequestration over 70 years in this particular soil which revealed that addition of organic manure was as efficient in C sequestration as growing 3 years’ grass and clover in a rotation of 5 year arable (Johnston et al., 2017).
+At the core scale, the systems involving perennial and annual plants with organic inputs (manure) reduced the porosity and surface density but increased the diversity of pore sizes relative to the absence of plants and annual plants with inorganic inputs.
+This reduction in porosity under the influences of growing root systems in sandy soil was also observed by Helliwell et al., (2017) for the rhizosphere soil generated by tomato plants.
+The soil structure characteristics associated with organic arable was similar to the grassland treatment, which supports the notion that addition of organic C helps support the arable soil structure.
+Moreover, organic inputs decreased the soil porosity , which could decrease the runoff of water and nutrients.